Skip to main content

 5.3 Roles and responsibilities

-All staff with access to the trust’s equipment and information (electronic, paper and other records) are responsible for ensuring the safety and security of trust equipment and the information that they use or manipulate.
+All employees with access to the trust’s equipment and information (electronic, paper and other records) are responsible for ensuring the safety and security of trust equipment and the information that they use or manipulate.

-All staff shall take personal responsibility to apply the GSCS and the NHS code of practice for the protective marking of the trust’s documentation and other data media.
+All employees shall take personal responsibility to apply the GSCS and the NHS code of practice for the protective marking of the trust’s documentation and other data media.
 This includes personal information that is required to be protected under data protection or other legislation.

-All staff must respect and abide by the relevant statutory obligations and protections, including the Data Protection Act (DPA) 2018 (and therefore the General Data Protection Regulation (GDPR)), Freedom of Information Act 2000, Official Secrets Act, and the Public Records Act.
+All employees must respect and abide by the relevant statutory obligations and protections, including the Data Protection Act (DPA) 2018 (and therefore the General Data Protection Regulation (GDPR)), Freedom of Information Act 2000, Official Secrets Act, and the Public Records Act.

-All staff who handle sensitive assets must understand the impact of these legal frameworks and how it relates to their role.
+All employees who handle sensitive assets must understand the impact of these legal frameworks and how it relates to their role.
 Access to information is limited to a need to know basis in line with the Caldicott principles.

-All staff are required to complete annual Information governance training via an online e-Learning package and e-assessment to ensure competence and compliance, as described in the information governance policy.
+All employees are required to complete annual Information governance training via an online e-Learning package and e-assessment to ensure competence and compliance, as described in the information governance policy.
 This shall include the importance of handling sensitive information assets correctly and applying document classification and must be completed on an annual basis.

 Assets received from or exchanged with external partners or third parties shall be protected in accordance with any relevant legislative or regulatory requirements, including any international agreements and obligations.
 Where information is received from external agencies, the trust shall ensure that it is protected in line with its security classification.